- Family and Parenting»

 Advice to My Younger Self: A Series By an Older, Wiser Inspiring Women

 Because my father was a preacher the only two places I was truly free to go to were school and church, other places like sleepovers, school dance, games, movies all came with restrictions.
 Do not misunderstand me; I love attending church and “don’t nobody” love God as much as I do.
 However, let's be honest a child needs a little bit more in their life because it is not as much fun from the perspective of a young child.
 And because I was not allowed to go other places without adult supervision like other kids, early in life, I was unable to socialize properly with other children and developed a poor self-esteem.
+Although there are things that I grow to appreciate more now than as a child and teenager.

 By the time I reached middle school, I was learning how to interact with other children my age.
-Also, I developed a high self-esteem, which enable me to socialize with other kids because I had the best mother in the world any child could ever need.
+Also, I developed a high self-esteem, which enables me to socialize with other kids because I had the best mother in the world any child could ever need.
 She always paid attention to that developing self-esteem and always knew how to make everything better.

 She made sure I had an impressive appearance and taught me to be conscientious about my appearance.
 She taught me how to fold my dress when I sat down.
-She taught me to have the proper body language because what your body language say is what people often see first.
+She taught me to have the proper body language because what your body language says is what people often see first.
 Most of all, she shared with me her wisdom.
 She taught me to “always love who and what you are.”
 I understood that it is great to love someone else, but it is even better when you love yourself.

 Love advice to my younger self